 Cut to the chase

 - When will it be released?
-It’s scheduled for release sometime in 2020
+Still TBC

-The Game of Throne prequel, which has a working title of Bloodmoon, is set around 5000 years before the events that take place in the original Game of Thrones series.
+The original Game of Throne prequel, which had a working title of Bloodmoon, is set around 5000 years before the events that take place in the original Game of Thrones series.

-According to HBO, the new series will “chronicle the world’s descent from the golden Age of Heroes into its darkest hour”.
+According to HBO, the new series was set to “chronicle the world’s descent from the golden Age of Heroes into its darkest hour”.